kaivalya97/rdp-iap-mac/README.md

 ## Troubleshooting:

 - If you are using the Beta version of Microsoft Remote Desktop, you will have to change the open command to "/Applications/Microsoft\ Remote\ Desktop\ Beta.app"

+## Special mention to https://github.com/GoogleCloudPlatform/iap-desktop which is a graphical application that does the same thing for Windows